Explore Social Work

 One of the best parts about social work is that curiosity and exploration are encouraged.
 Most students enter the program without a set job in mind, only with an excitement to learning how best to make a difference in the world.

-If you have questions or want to schedule an appointment to learn more, don't hesitate to contact Ellen Rice, advisor for the BSSW program, at email@example.com or 402.554.4928.
+If you have questions or want to schedule an appointment to learn more, don't hesitate to contact one of our academic advisors: Ellen Rice (firstname.lastname@example.org) or Natalie Floreani (email@example.com).

 Our Campus.
 Otherwise Known as Omaha.